And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 However, the final decisions and the responsibility for them are mine.

-Last night we made a mistake.
+Last night, we made a mistake.

-After we broadcast the Senate debate, we brought you 30 minutes of discussion and analysis, because we know that the candidates never say what they mean, and you don't know what they've said until we tell you.
+After we broadcast the Senate debate, we brought you 30 minutes of discussion and analysis because we know that the candidates never say what they mean and you don't know what they've said until we tell you.

-I just added that.
+I just added that he didn't really admit that.

 This segment included our anchor, another journalist, and a supporter of Harold Ford Jr., but no supporters of Bob Corker.